dundeemath/MA22004labs/README.md

 1. Install the `devtools` package.
 2. Source the `MA22004labs` package from GitHub.
-3. Give permission for RStudio
+3. Give permission to RStudio to install any required dependencies.

 The first two steps are initiated by running the following code in the console.